Questions Most Asked By

 Q: If I need to update my application or contact information, who should I call?

 Changes can be made to your master application only which is housed on the State of CT Online Employment Center (OEC) https://www.jobapscloud.com/CT/.
 Once an application is submitted to a particular job posting it cannot be changed.
 Any changes you to your contact information should be updated on your master application (https://www.jobapscloud.com/CT/) AND should be emailed to DOC Correction Officer Recruitment office at email@example.com or faxed to (860) 692-7490.
 Please include your full name and last four digits of your social security number on your fax.

 Q: What is the salary for Correction Officer?
 (Effective 7/1/20)

 Your base bi-weekly salary for the first ten weeks of employment is $1676.90 ($43.767.00 annually) as a Correction Officer Cadet.
 After 10 weeks and being promoted to Correction Officer, your bi-weekly salary will be $1863.22 ($48,630.00 annually).
 This does not include any shift differentials, weekend differentials or overtime.

 Q: How long is my application good for?

 Applications for Correction Officer are active for approximately 18 months.

 Q: What happens if I don't get hired?

-If you don't get hired, and the exam list you are on expires, you must start the process from the beginning and take the written and physical fitness exams if you still want to be considered for the position of Correction Officer.
+If you don't get hired, and the candidate list you are on expires, you must start the process from the beginning and re-apply on the OEC when position is posted.
+You will need to participate in the Correction Officer Physical Ability Test (COPAT) and interview process again if you are still interested in the position of Correction Officer.
 While we understand this can be frustrating, it is the only way to remain an active candidate with the current structure of the process.